coq/ceps/text/052-platform-release-cycle.md

 On time based schedule the RM branches vX.

-1. The RM shepherds the few PR which are ready, ensures blocker issues are fixed and pins projects tracked by CI (using commit hashes, not necessarily tags).
+1. The RM shepherds the few PRs which are ready, ensures blocker issues are fixed and pins projects tracked by CI (using commit hashes, not necessarily tags).
-   The RM generates the Changelog file via the `generate-release-changelog.sh` script, but leaves the release notes empty (it's the project leader which fill them in before the .0 release).
+   The RM generates the Changelog file via the `generate-release-changelog.sh` script, but leaves the release notes empty (it's the project leader who fills them in before the .0 release).
    This step should take no more than 2 weeks.
    - The RM **tags** VX+rc1, but produces no binary installers, see the platform release.
    - The RM ensures an **OPAM package** is available, currently the policy is to upload it to